Advertiser Disclosure

 The content on this website includes links to our partners and we may receive compensation when you sign up, at no cost to you.
 This may impact which products or services we write about and where and how they appear on the site.
 It does not affect the objectivity of our evaluations or reviews.
 Read our disclosure.

-Social assistance programs in Canada provide financial support to individuals who are unable to cater to their basic needs without some form of income support.
+Social assistance programs in Canada provide financial support to individuals who cannot cater to their basic needs without some form of income support.

 In addition to income assistance, Canada’s welfare programs also include supports to help eligible individuals find and keep a job.